Bayesian Hierarchical Models with Conjugate Full-Conditional Distributions for Dependent Data from the Natural Exponential Family: Empirical Results

-Using the Gibbs sampler outlined in the Supplemental Appendix we implement the LCM in (\ref{fullsummary}) with $j = k = 2$ and use the appropriate data model (i.e., binomial or negative binomial).
-To fit the LGP, we use the Matlab (Version 8.0) function \textit{slicesample} on the joint pdf stated in (\ref{fullsummary}) with $j =2$ and $k = 4$ and the appropriate data model.
-The choice of hyperparameters discussed in Section~2.6 were used.
-For each $i$, denote the posterior mean of $p_{i}$ with $\widehat{p}_{i}$, the posterior mean of $\mathrm{odds}_{i}\equiv p_{i}/(1-p_{i})$ with $\widehat{\mathrm{odds}}_{i}$, and define the total squared prediction errors to be
+Using the Gibbs sampler outlined in Supplemental Appendix C we implement the LCM in Model 1 with $j = k$ and use the appropriate data model (i.e., binomial or {Poisson}). {We use the R-package \texttt{lme4} to implement a LGP.
+Default choices were used when possible in when using \texttt{lme4}.} For each $i$, denote the posterior mean of $p_{i}$ with $\widehat{p}_{i}$, the posterior mean of {$\mu$} with {$\widehat{\mu}_{i}$}, and define the total squared prediction errors to be

-used for the binomial and negative binomial settings, respectively.
+used for the binomial and {Poisson} settings, respectively.
 We used a burn-in of 10,000 and generate $B = 20,000$ posterior replications for both data models that are considered.